Languages of Texas: Spanish in Texas

 Spanish has been an important language in Texas since the Spanish and Mexican periods.
-The Spanish dialects spoken by some Tejanos are becoming more influenced by Mexican dialects of Spanish due to a large influx of recent immigrants from Mexico.
+The Spanish dialects spoken by some Tejanos are becoming more influenced by Mexican Spanish due to a large influx of recent immigrants from Mexico.
 One remnant of 18th and 19th-century Texan Spanish could be found in the community of Moral, west of Nacogdoches, which historically spoke a variety of Sabine River Spanish.

-In 1999 Rene Oliveira proposed a bill that would require all state high school students to take at least two years of Spanish; at that time actual state law stated that students could choose which foreign language to take.
-Did it pass?
+In 1999, René Oliveira proposed a bill that would have required all state high school students to take at least two years of Spanish; at that time actual state law stated that students could choose which foreign language to take.

 In 2003 larger numbers of Hispanics in Texas reported that they spoke only English.
 In August 2004, the community of El Cenizo, along the U.S.-Mexico border, made Spanish its official language.

 Since 2007 Texas has provided yearly academic tests in both Spanish and English.